Doctor of Musical Arts (DMA) Handbook

 TopicDetails

 The KU Office of Graduate Studies offers a limited number of fellowships, travel funds, and scholarships to assist academically superior students.
 Summer fellowships are available to currently enrolled Doctoral students.
 Only one or two students may be nominated for each award.
 Nominations are made by the area coordinator, who submits the nomination packet electronically to the Associate Dean for Academic Affairs.
 Let your area coordinator know if you are interested in being nominated.
-Application forms are available on the Graduate Studies website in late December or early January.
-Information on the application and nomination process is also on that site.
+Application forms, as well as information on the nomination process, are available on the Graduate Studies website.

 Graduate teaching assistantships (GTAs) are offered in ensembles, musicology, music theory and composition, music education and therapy, and in many areas of performance.
 Normally, a GTA can be renewed for a maximum of 16 semesters while working on a Doctoral degree.

-To be considered for a graduate teaching assistantship, complete a GTA application, available on the Student Academic Resources page, Resources for Students, Faculty and Staff.
-Applications are due in the Graduate Student Services office, 446 Murphy, by March 1.
+To be considered for a graduate teaching assistantship, complete a GTA application, available on the Student Resources page, music.ku.edu/resources/.
+Applications are due by March 1st.
 Speak with your advisor or area coordinator about available GTAs or about seeking reappointment for your current GTA.
 Students seeking a GTA outside of the School of Music should work directly with the hiring department in that area.
+GTA benefit information is also available at: https://ogs.ku.edu/3g-benefits.

 GTA tuition waivers are as follows: